 What is Post Finasteride Syndrome (PFS)?

-A small subset of patients claim hormonal, psychological and neurological symptoms that persisted despite stopping taking the medication.
-A group of practitioners, lawyers and non-dermatologists created a foundations and a large scale lawsuit was filed in 2016 against Merck. (link) Considering that some patients developed severe depression through the course of PFS, that in certain situations even led to suicide, there is a lot at stake in this case.
+A small subset of patients claims hormonal, psychological, and neurological symptoms that persisted despite stopping taking the medication.
+A group of practitioners, lawyers and non-dermatologists created a foundation and a large-scale lawsuit was filed in 2016 against Merck. (link) Considering that some patients developed severe depression through the course of PFS, that in certain situations even led to suicide, there is a lot at stake in this case.

 What did the Reuters investigative report find?

 The Reuters report uncovered some court filings from this lawsuit that demonstrated that Merck understated the number of men with sexual side effects and their duration.
 In addition, there are internal Merck documents that manifest that Merck knew 20 years ago that sales would suffer if the public knew about some of this data.